mpacula/COSMOS/doc/source/getting_started.rst

 Terminating a Workflow
 ______________________

-Currently, we do not support pressing ctrl+c (coming soon!) to terminate a workflow.  *Avoid pressing ctrl+c while a workflow is running!*
+Currently, we do not support pressing ctrl+c (coming soon!) to terminate a workflow.  *Avoid pressing ctrl+c while a workflow is running*
-If you do, Cosmos will not be able to properly update the database.
-It will be fine when you restart things, but for example, your latest batch will still have the status of "in_progress" instead of "failed".
+If you do, Cosmos will not be able to properly update the database and things get out of sync.
+It will be fine when you restart or resume the workflow, but for example, your latest batch will still have the status of "in_progress" instead of "failed".
+If you did not terminate gracefully, make sure there are no left over Cosmos jobs running before you start the next workflow, which would probably reuslt in file output conflicts.

 To terminate a workflow properly, first find it's ID: